lizzary/Quantitative-Strategy-Management-and-Monitoring-System-Platform/readme.md

     API -->> FE: HTTP 200 OK
 ```

-**Explanation**: The use case demonstrates a common chain reaction in quantitative strategies: when the portfolio value changes, the system automatically triggers a risk assessment process, ensuring risk control keeps pace with asset movements.
+**Explanation**: The use case demonstrates a common chain reaction in quantitative strategies: when the portfolio value changes, the system automatically triggers the risk assessment process, ensuring risk control keeps pace with asset changes.

 ---
 ## 10. API Interface Details

 ### 10.1 Start Event Engine `GET /api/eventbus/start/`

 **View**: `StartEventBusEngine`
-**Permission**: `IsAuthenticated`
+**Permissions**: `IsAuthenticated`
 **Flow**:
-1. Gets the currently logged-in user's ID.
+1. Get the currently logged-in user's ID.
-2. Gets the user-specific `EventBus` instance from `EventBusObjectPool` (creates it if it doesn't exist).
+2. Get the user-specific `EventBus` instance from `EventBusObjectPool` (create it if it doesn't exist).
 3.  **Traverse User Data**:
-    *   Using Django model's reverse relationships (`user.<related_name>_character.all()`), finds all Character instances created by this user.
+    *   Find all Character instances created by this user via Django model reverse relationships (`user.<related_name>_character.all()`).
-    *   For each Character instance, uses reflection (`_meta.get_fields()`) to find all its associated Container instances.
+    *   For each Character instance, use reflection (`_meta.get_fields()`) to find all its associated Container instances.
-    *   For each Container instance, uses reflection to find all its associated Label instances.
+    *   For each Container instance, use reflection to find all its associated Label instances.
-4.  **Install Triggers**: For each found Label instance, calls `LabelTriggerManager.install_instance(label_instance)`.
+4.  **Install Triggers**: For each found Label instance, call `LabelTriggerManager.install_instance(label_instance)`.
-5.  **Register Event Bus**: Calls `LabelTriggerManager.install_to_eventbus(eventbus)`, completing the final registration of all triggers on the event bus.
+5.  **Register Event Bus**: Call `LabelTriggerManager.install_to_eventbus(eventbus)` to complete the final registration of all triggers on the event bus.
-6. Returns a success response.
+6. Return a success response.

 **Purpose**: This call is **necessary to activate the user's event-driven functionality**.
 It establishes the connection between the user's data (Label instances) and the event system.

 **API Request Sequence Diagram (Start Event Engine)**
-**Description**: This diagram details the call sequence of the `/api/eventbus/start/` API.
+**Description**: This diagram details the call sequence for the `/api/eventbus/start/` API.

 ```mermaid
 sequenceDiagram